 Be Open and Honest

-You may find that your employer would be behind you 100% and may even recommend your business to people they know.
+You may find that your employer would be behind you 100%; and may even recommend your business to people they know.

 Research, Research, Research

 - Competitors: To win customers, you need to prove that you are the right choice for them.
 Why are you better than the competition, and why should they choose you over them?
 Make sure you know your competition and what they offer.
-See how you can improve the services they offer to give yourself a competitive advantage.
+See how you can improve their services to give yourself a competitive advantage.
 Could they offer better customer service?
 Do they sell the wrong products?
 Are they too expensive?